agateau/pixelwheels/README.md

 - The rest of the code is licensed under Apache 2.0.
 - Assets are licensed under Creative Commons BY-SA 4.0.

-The rational behind this setup is to:
+The rationale behind these unusual choices is to:

 - Allow reuse of all the code and assets by free software projects.
 - Allow reuse of utility code in proprietary projects.